 “No, I’ve never had a desire to disturb such beauty.”

-Jasper grabbed his fishing pole off of the bank and tossed his line in, as she settled down on the reindeer grass and closed her eyes.
+Jasper grabbed his fishing pole off the bank and tossed his line in, as she settled down on the reindeer grass and closed her eyes.
 The flapping wings and the call of the geese seemed to encompass her.
 The tenderness of the sun’s rays on her skin brought down the last of her shields.
-She felt like she had known him her entire life, in spite of the fact they had just met.
+She felt like she had known him her entire life, despite the fact they had just met.
 The scent of his musk reminded her that he was close by.
-Peeking out of the corner of her eye, she watched his hair blowing in the gentle breeze.
-Suddenly his fishing pole jerked, pulling her attention back to the stream.
+Peeking out of the corner of her eye, she watched his hair blew in the gentle breeze.
+Suddenly, his fishing pole jerked, pulling her attention back to the stream.
 She giggled to herself and laid back down.

 “What are you grinning and giggling about over there?”

 “Nothing, just wondering about those stones in the stream.
-So tell me again, what kind of stones are those that are sparkling through the pink water.
+So tell me again, what kind of stones are those sparkling through the pink water.
 Wait a minute, why is the water pink?”
 Turning her head, she watched his muscles tighten through his soft purple shirt.
-His eyes seemed to match and the longer she stared at him the brighter the blue around him seemed to get.
+His eyes seemed to match, and the longer she stared at him, the brighter the surrounding blue seemed.